cfpb/consumerfinance.gov/docs/javascript-unit-tests.md

 [See “Testing DOM manipulation”](#testing-dom-manipulation) in the “Common test patterns” section of this page for a more in-depth discussion of this scenario.

-### Spies, stubs, and mocks

-- Sinon-y stuff – spies, stubs, and mocks – when do you use each? how to do with Jest?

-### Error handling

-What did we mean by this?